 Since accuracy is also influenced by the scan size, it is sometimes expressed as a percentage of error per metre.
 Larger scans tend to accumulate more error, reducing overall accuracy.
 High-end scanners achieve accuracy as fine as 2 to 30 microns (for reference, a human hair is approximately 70 microns thick).
 However, such scanners are primarily used for metrology applications, rather than for motorsport or mechanical design, and come with significantly higher costs.

 For most motorsport applications, scanners with 0.05mm to 0.1mm accuracy are sufficient.
 To put this into perspective, 0.1mm is approximately four-thousandths of an inch, making it suitable for tasks such as component fitting and design validation.
-While higher accuracy is necessary for precision-critical parts, larger-scale applications like engine bay or body panel scanning do not require extreme precision.
+While higher accuracy is necessary for precision-critical parts, the reality is that 0.1mm accuracy is great for most people.

 Resolution: The Level of Detail in a Scan